 Section 6.6.
 No Exclusive Duty to Company.
 Managers shall not be required to manage Company as their sole and exclusive function.
 Managers and all Members may have other business interests and may engage in other activities.
 Neither Company, nor any Manager, nor any Member shall have any right, by virtue of this Agreement, to share or participate in such other investments or activities or to the income or proceeds derived there from.

 Section 6.7.
 Bank Accounts.
-Manager shall open bank accounts in the name of Company, and Manager designated as the Managing Member shall be the sole signatory thereon unless otherwise mutually agreed by the Board of Managers.
+The Board of Managers shall open bank accounts in the name of Company, and the Manager designated as the Managing Member, Suzanne DuBose, shall be the sole signatory thereon unless otherwise agreed by a Majority Vote of the Class A Members.

 Section 6.8.
 Compensation.
-Managers may receive compensation for time spent in the management of Company in a form and amount, and at such times as determined by Majority Vote of the Board of Managers.
+Managers may receive compensation for time spent in the management of Company in a form and amount, and at such times as determined by Majority Vote of the Class A Members.
 The compensation of any Manager under this section shall be in the form of “guaranteed payments”, unless otherwise specified in this Agreement, as defined under §707(c) of the Code, as amended, and shall be treated as ordinary and necessary business expenses of Company in arriving at the amount of Company's tax net profits or losses.

 Section 6.9.
 Reimbursement for Expenses.
 Company shall reimburse Managers and Members for expenses reasonably incurred on behalf of Company, provided Company receives adequate documentation of such expense and such expense is both disclosed to and approved by the Board of Managers.